idexio/IDEXd/README.md

 ```
 aura status
 ```
+*Aurad-cli*

+The currently running version of the client

+*Latest Version*

+Latest version of the client available.
+If different than the currently running version, "Update Available" will be displayed.
+Update instructions can be found in this README

+*Cold Wallet*

+Ethereum address of the wallet holding AURA tokens for staking

 *Staked AURA*

 The current AURA balance you are staking to earn credits.
 If you are staking > 10,000 AURA it will reflect immediately as long as your 10k minimum has incubated for 7+ days.

-Note that any delays in updating your balance will be fixed at payout time based on the timestamp of the block in which you added the AURA.
+Notice: Any delays in updating your balance will be fixed at payout time based on the timestamp of the block in which you added the AURA.

 *Total Staking AURA*

 The current staked AURA balance across all active stakers (updated approximately once per minute)

+*Staking*

+Either “Online” or “Offline”, with the time the client last connected with IDEX

 *Current Period*

-The current active staking period.
+Date and times of the current staking period.
+Periods run for 14 days starting on Mon 00:00:00 UTC and ending on Sun 11:59:59 UTC.
 Payouts are made in ETH at the end of each period, based on your credits earned during that period.

-*My Period Credits*
+*My Period Credits/ Total Period Credits*

-Credits earned this period for this wallet address.
-1 credit = 10k AURA staked for 5 minutes with your node online.
+The number of credits earned by the staker this period, over the total amount of credits earned by ALL stakers this period.
+1 credit = 10k AURA staked for 5 minutes while your node is “online”.

-*Total Period Credits*

-Total credits across all stakers during this period.

 *Last Period Earnings*

-Your final earnings in ETH from last period.
+Amount of ETH earned by the staker during the last period.
 Note that payouts less than $3 USD based on ETH spot price at period close are rolled over to the next period.

+Notice: This will read “0.000000 ETH” immediately after a period has ended and will be updated once the period earnings are calculated and sent by IDEX.
+This happens with 48 hours of a period close.

 *Last Period Credits*

-Your final credits from the previous period, from which your payout was calculated.
+The number of credits earned last period, over the total amount of credits earned by ALL stakers last period.
+Staker payout is calculated from these numbers.

 *Earnings History*

-To view your complete earnings history, this URL returns a detailed CSV document.
+URL to view the earnings history of the staker in CSV format.
+This file can be opened by any text editor, Google Sheets, or Microsoft Excel.

+*Further Information*

+URL to view this documentation.

 #### Stopping AuraD